Pradhvan/make-a-pr/README.md

 - Create a PR
 - Star this repository
 - Wait for PR to merge
-- Celebrate !

 Read about markdown syntax here https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

-test text to see git commit